CiscoVE/DirectoryBundle/README.md

 The default repository class you will need to extend has a `$link` property that you can provide to PHP's `ldap_*` functions when writing your custom repository methods.

-## Performing an LDAP bind with specific RDN and password
+## Performing an LDAP bind with a specific RDN and password

 If you do not configure a default RDN and password, or if you want to use different ones in your code somewhere, you can do that in two ways.